tiagocoutinho/multivisor/README.md

 ## Configuration

 Make sure multivisor is installed on the host you are running supervisor.
-Then, configure your supervisor(s) to send events to multivisor by adding the following lines to your supervisord.conf:
+Then, configure your supervisor(s) to send events to multivisor-rpc by adding the following lines to your supervisord.conf:

 ```
-[eventlistener:multivisor-dispatcher]
+[eventlistener:multivisor-rpc]
-command=multivisor-dispatcher --bind=tcp://*:9002
+command=multivisor-rpc --bind=tcp://*:9002
 events=EVENT
 ```

-The name of the eventlistener is yours to choose (here we choose *multivisor-dispatcher*).
+The name of the eventlistener is yours to choose (here we choose *multivisor-rpc*).

 Repeat the above procedure for every supervisor you have running.

+The `multivisor` web server relies on the `multivisor-rpc` event listener of each supervisor for both RPC and events.

-Multivisor relies on a INI like configuration file (much like supervisor itself).
+The multivisor web server is configured with a INI like configuration file (much like supervisor itself).
 It is usually named *multivisor.conf* and it must be passed as argument to multivisor when starting the server.

 It consists of a `global` section where you can give an optional name to your multivisor instance (default is *multivisor*.
-This name will appear on the top left corner of multivisors web page).
+This name will appear on the top left corner of multivisor the web page).

 To add a new supervisor to the list of supervisors monitored by multivisor simply add a section `[supervisor:<name>]`.
-It must contain at least a `url` containing `<host>[:<port>]`.
-The port is optional and defaults to `9001`.
-You can also add a `username` and `password` in case your supervisor XML-RPC interface configuration requires one.
-It should also contain an `event_url` field with value being the url of the multivisor-dispatcher eventlistener.
+It accepts an optional `url` in the format `[<host>][:<port>]`.
+The default is `<name>:9002`.

 Here is a basic example: